top of page

 To open the MidiPad configuration panel, you can either click on the gear icon (which appears when hovering the mouse over the MidiPad) or, if you’re on mobile, press and hold the MidiPad.

 A MidiPad is a virtual representation of a real physical pad that you hit while playing.
-A MidiPad can have more than one note configured; for example, a snare has one note for the center hit, one note for the rimshot, and one note for the cross stick.
-This scenario can be represented by one pad with three notes configured.
+A MidiPad can have more than one sound configured; for example, a snare has one sound for the center hit, one sound for the rimshot, and one sound for the cross stick.
+This scenario can be represented by one pad with three sounds configured.

 When you click on the gear button, the configuration panel will appear:

-Use the "+" and "-" buttons to associate additional MIDI notes or to remove previous associations.
+Use the "+" and "-" buttons to associate additional sounds or to remove previous associations.

-For Roland-compatible drum units, a total of 5 MIDI note numbers will be used:
+For Roland-compatible drum units, a total of 5 MIDI note numbers will be used (therefore 5 articulations):

 • when pedal is extra tight: